Kaleidics/reel-code-test/README.md

 I wish I had more time to spend on this exercise since I know there is a heavy focus on styling.
 But unfortunately, I did not have as much time as I wanted this week.
 I received the test on Saturday evening and only noticed the email on Sunday.
 But I want to adhere to the one week deadline.
 Just to provide some perspective, for this exercise, I spent maybe 4-5 hours over the course of three days.

 I'll give explanation of my UX/UI implementation.
 I'm assuming this is some sort of shopping cart, where we DON'T want users to pause their reels.
-So I made the `Pause` button have a muted color like grey, to try to hide it, or make less noticable while stilling being accessible visually.
+So I made the `Pause` button have a muted color like grey, to try to hide it and a warning red hover state.
 Then when a user does pause a `reel`, it creates a colorful overlay on the pause item.
 I did because we want to draw a user's attention to a `paused reel` as opposed to an active reel, which we do not want the user to change the status of.
+Hovering the `activate` state of the button doesn't trigger a hover state because we don't want to trigger a warning.
+Another feature to add would possibly a `Are you sure you want to pause?
+Modal`, when a user clicks pause.
+This is to prompt a second chance for the reel not to be paused.

 Some limitations:
 - The first sort of array by the `name` field, will not re-render a specific instance of a `reel` if its position in the array did not change.
 - I implemented arrows which flip when clicked to indicate ascending or descending sorting order, but if you mix and match different sorting fields `name`, `status`, the arrows dont reflect the correct ascending or descending order
+- Possibly overusing ternary operations to control styles of components depending on state: `button`, `overlay` mainly.